-SENIOR FARMER’S MARKET VOUCHERS
+SENIOR FARMER’S MARKET NUTRITION PROGRAM

 Senior Farmers’ Market Vouchers are offered to seniors to purchase fresh, locally grown fruits, vegetables and herbs from certified farmers.
 The vouchers are provided by a grant from USDA Food and Nutrition Service and brought to you by the Wisconsin Department of Health Services and local partner groups.